danechristensen/volttime/TERMS.md

 expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

-PACIFIC NORTHWEST NATIONAL LABORATORY operated by BATTELLE for the UNITED STATES DEPARTMENT OF ENERGY under Contract DE-AC05-76RL01830
+NATIONAL RENEWABLE ENERGY LABORATORY operated by ALLIANCE FOR SUSTAINABLE ENERGY for the UNITED STATES DEPARTMENT OF ENERGY under Contract DE-AC36-08GO28308